oldicay/odicay.github.io/index.markdown

 title: "Odicay's Stuff"
 ---

-I'm Mike...
+I'm Mike.
 I like to make things!
 I've developed iOS apps for fun and professionally for more than a decade and have been building and designing video games since I could hold a pencil.
 Here are some things I've made for fun:

 &nbsp;
 ## [Unreleased Tactics Game][tactics-gif]